grinnell-cs/csc151-images/pages/syllabus.md

 I recognize that there are times where you want to do this, *e.g.*, uploading projects to Github for your resume or to show to friendds and family, and so I encourage you come talk to me in advance, so that we can ensure that you upload a meaningful project that does not run afoul of this policy.

-### ChatGPT, LLMs, generative AI, and similar tools
+### AI programming assistants

 You may not use AI-based programming assistants, such as ChatGPT, GitHub Copilot, or Microsoft IntelliCode in this course.
+You should also review [my policy on AI programming assistants](../handouts/ai).

 ### AI writing assistants